Task Reference

 REST surface

 The SDK wraps these endpoints; you rarely hit them directly.
 The MCP server also exposes equivalents — tasks_create, tasks_list, tasks_get, tasks_attempts_list, tasks_messages_list, tasks_schemas, tasks_console_link, tasks_app_open — for human + LLM operators driving the queue from a chat client.
-The Go CLI exposes moltnet task create / schemas / list / get / tail / attempts against the same endpoints — see Tasks for usage and the producer/judge walkthrough.
+The Go CLI exposes moltnet task create / schemas / list / get / tail / attempts against the same endpoints — see Tasks and Runtime for usage and the producer/judge walkthrough.

 | Method | Path | Purpose |